 Factsheet for health professionals on monkeypox

-Monkeypox virus is an enveloped double‐stranded DNA virus with a genome size of around 190 kb.
+Monkeypox virus (MPXV) is an enveloped virus with a double‐stranded DNA genome of around 190 kb.
 It belongs to the Orthopoxvirus genus of the Poxviridae family.
-The Orthopoxvirus genus also includes Vaccinia virus, Cowpox virus, Variola virus and several other, animal-related, poxviruses .
-Two phylogenetically distinct clades of MPXV have been identified through genomic sequencing: the Central African (Congo Basin) clade and the West African clade.
-Typically, the Central African MPXV is associated with more severe disease, higher mortality, and more frequent human-to-human transmission [2,5,14,15].
-Genetic differences between the viral genomes of the two clades might explain differences in viral clearance and pathogenesis [16-18].
-Differences in disease severity may also be affected by transmission route, host susceptibility, and the quantity of virus inoculated .
+The Orthopoxvirus genus also includes Vaccinia virus, Cowpox virus, Variola virus and several other animal pathogen poxviruses .
+There are two genetically distinct clades described for MPXV, Clade I (formerly called the Central African (Congo Basin) clade) and Clade II (formerly called the West African clade), with sub-clades IIa and IIb [7,8].
+Genetic differences between the viral genomes of the two clades might explain differences in viral clearance and pathogenesis [7,9,10].
+Clade I has been associated with more severe disease and higher mortality [2,4,11,12].

 Clinical features and sequelae